 For home defense purposes you do not want to stretch it.
 Rather leaving it laying loosely coiled around the perimeter of your property will deter most intruders.
 The ends can be loosely tied off to bushes or a stake or cement block, even a large rock set on the end will stop it from coiling back on you.
 It sends a signal that you are ready to defend your home.

 In a landscaped environment with a hedge or even a lot of flowers around the perimeter, if there were an instance WROL the barbed wire can be deployed in less than an hour and hidden by the landscaping.
-Nice hedge around this farmstead, now just imagine loosely coiled barbed wire strung through that hedge and what a deterrent that would be to potential intruders.

 In my reading about the economic collapse of Argentina one of the things that came up was neighbors and neighbor kids raiding the gardens that people were surviving on.
 No one wants to shoot a kid for raiding a garden, but if your life depends on that garden, what can you do?
 By deploying barbed wire loosely around the garden it will slow people getting into it, and it also really slows them from getting out of the garden with their booty.
 Your garden will be less of a target than other people’s gardens.